Section508Coordinators/Dev-Automation/examples/lighthouse/lh-basic-browser-ext/readme.md

 <hr>

+**<u>NOTE:</u>** The Google Lighthouse tool runs within a web browser in two different forms as two different tools; (1) within the DevTools portion of the Chrome desktop web browser, and (2) as a browser extension.

-## Tool: lighthouse in Chrome DevTools
+## Tool 1: lighthouse in Chrome DevTools

-Lighthouse is integrated directly into the Chrome Desktop browser DevTools, under the "Lighthouse" panel.
+Lighthouse can run as integrated directly into the Chrome Desktop browser DevTools, under the "Lighthouse" panel in the Chrome browser.

 <hr>

-## Tool: Chrome extension
+## Tool 2: Chrome extension

-The Chrome extension was available prior to Lighthouse being available in Chrome Developer Tools, and offers similar functionality.
+Before Lighthouse became available as a tool within the DevTools portion of the Chrome browser, it was available as a Chrome extension and offered similar functionality.
+Although this Chrome extension is still available, most prefer the version above that runs in the DevTools portion of the Chrome desktop browser.

 <hr>